BSSCommerce/picasarts.io---Near/README.md

 ## NEAR DEV account
 You need create a NEAR wallet account for testing purpose.

 Open neardev/dev-account.dev and change your dev account to build smart contracts.
-There are two accounts for NFT contract and Market contract.
+There are 4 accounts for NFT contract, Market contract, Factory contract and Farming contract.
-NFT contract is built on main account, Market contract is built on sub-account.
+NFT contract is built on main account, other contracts is built on sub-account.

 Read this [document](https://docs.near.org/docs/tools/near-cli#near-create-account) to create a sub-account